Lyberta/Singularity/Self-empowerment.md

 Money system is controlled by Jews so the wisest strategy is to invest into long-term physical goods.
 Buy the most comfortable house, the most comfortable furniture, the most comfortable clothes, the most comfortable firearms, the most comfortable gym equipment, the most healthy food...

+Avoid any items with [planned obsolescence](https://en.wikipedia.org/wiki/Planned_obsolescence).
+Jews want your stuff to break so that you spend their money again and again and again.
+This is how they economically exploit people.
+Also, avoid any kind of [artificial scarcity](https://en.wikipedia.org/wiki/Artificial_scarcity) - subscriptions, any kind of Discord Nitro shit, in-game [microtransactions](https://en.wikipedia.org/wiki/Microtransaction), [loot boxes](https://en.wikipedia.org/wiki/Loot_box), [NFTs](https://en.wikipedia.org/wiki/Non-fungible_token) - it's all one big scam. **I mean, if you know that it will help your mental health in the short-term and you can resell it - sure.
+You did the full economic analysis, you're the boss.
+But be very careful with those.
+Maintain self-consciousness.**

+For movies, physically owning [Blu-ray Disc](https://en.wikipedia.org/wiki/Blu-ray) is the best.
+But ideally, you'd want to rip it and have 2 physical copies of the full contents of the disc so you don't lose data.
+Otherwise, BDRemux is the best quality and piracy is based af.
+Remember, sharing is caring!

+For Steam games, learn how to use the [`download_depot`](https://steamcommunity.com/sharedfiles/filedetails/?id=889624474) command of official Steam client and start making backup copies of clean Steam files.
+Then you can apply [Goldberg Steam Emulator](https://mr_goldberg.gitlab.io/goldberg_emulator/) and play in piece.
+We'll have to reverse engineer all the APIs of all launchers and release open source emulators for all the platforms and games.

 ## TODO: The rest.